influxdata/docs-v2/content/influxdb/v2.0/process-data/manage-tasks/run-task.md

 influx task retry-failed \
   --id 0000000000000000

-# View runs that will retry before actually retrying
+# Print information about runs that will be retried
 influx task retry-failed \
   --dry-run